 (co-founder of Myspace)

 You were my first internet friend.
 What happened after you left Myspace?
 What did they do to your baby?
+The Myspace data disaster made many of us sad, sad, sad.
 How did we come to the point where the organization you created somehow “lost” 53 million songs recorded by 14 million musicians?
 Seriously?

 We have all grown up a bit since the early 2000’s when we visited Myspace regularly and posted up our band’s latest song with the hope of getting traction for our upcoming gig in St. Petersburg, Florida.
 Now we are adults, with full-time jobs, mortgages and kids.
 Some of us work in the technology field now and can’t help but wonder what went wrong.